sikanhe/algolia-elixir/README.md

 This is the elixir implementation of Algolia search API, it is purely functional

-Note, in order to get the multiple indexes working, we have to use the latest branch for Hackney
+Note, in order to get the multi-index queries working, we have to use the latest branch for Hackney

 ```elixir
   defp deps do